umargithub/Javascript-Notes/content/posts/hoisting.md

 Inevitably, this means that no matter where functions and variables are declared, they are moved to the top of their scope regardless of whether their scope is global or local.

-**During compile phase, just microseconds before your code is executed, it is scanned for function and variable declarations.
-All these functions and variable declarations are added to the memory inside a JavaScript data structure called Lexical Environment.
-So that they can be used even before they are actually declared in the source code.**

 **For Example**

 ```javascript